 Tamid Downtown Live Book Group

-The Tamid Downtown Book Group discusses books by local authors, books by Jewish, Christian, or Muslim authors set in Lower Manhattan, or any combination thereof.
-We look forward to meeting you and sharing our love for books and discussion.
+The Tamid Downtown Live Book Group discusses books by local authors, books set in New York City, books by Jewish authors, or any combination thereof.
+We look forward to meeting you and sharing our love for books and discussion, in person with the author or translator.

 New book events are posted regularly.
 Please join our book list by sending an email to firstname.lastname@example.org.

-Meet Juliet Grames and discuss the 7th or 8th Death of Stella Fortuna
+Meet Juliet Grames and discuss the Seven or Eight Deaths of Stella Fortuna

 Tuesday, September 24, 2019